Silodosin: Interactions

-Combining silodosin with strong inhibitors of the liver enzyme CYP3A4, such as ketoconazole, significantly increases its concentrations in the blood plasma and its area under the curve (AUC).
+Combining silodosin with strong inhibitors of the liver enzyme CYP3A4, such as ketoconazole, significantly increases its concentrations in the blood plasma and its area under the curve (area under the curve (AUC)).
 Less potent CYP3A4 inhibitors such as diltiazem have a less pronounced effect on this parameters, which is not considered clinically significant.
 Inhibitors and inducers of the enzyme UGT2B7, alcohol dehydrogenases, and aldehyde dehydrogenases, as well as the transporter P-glycoprotein (P-gp), may also influence silodosin concentrations in the body.
 Digoxin, which is transported by P-gp, is not affected by silodosin; this means that silodosin does not significantly inhibit or induce P-gp.

 No relevant interactions with antihypertensive drugs or with PDE5 inhibitors have been found in studies; although combination with other α1-antagonists is not well studied.

 Pharmacology

 Mechanism of action

-Silodosin, is an alpha-adrenoreceptor antagonist.
-It works by blocking receptors called alpha1A adrenoreceptors in the prostate gland, the bladder and the urethra (the tube that leads from the bladder to the outside of the body).
+Silodosin is an alpha adrenoreceptor antagonist.
+It works by blocking receptors called alpha-1A adrenoreceptors in the prostate gland, the bladder and the urethra (the tube that leads from the bladder to the outside of the body).
 When these receptors are activated, they cause the muscles controlling the flow of urine to contract.
 By blocking these receptors, silodosin allows these muscles to relax, making it easier to pass urine and relieving the symptoms of BPH.
+Silodosin is highly alpha-1A‐selective (0.25 nM) giving a >100‐fold selectivity window compared to the other adrenoceptors.
+However, it also demonstrates significant β2‐adrenoceptor affinity (~30 nM).

-Silodosin has high affinity for the α1A adrenergic receptor in the prostate, the bladder, and the prostatic urethra.
-By this mechanism it relaxes the smooth muscle in these organs, easing urinary flow and other symptoms of benign prostatic hyperplasia.
+Silodosin has high affinity for the alpha1A-adrenergic receptor in the prostate, the bladder, and the prostatic urethra.
+By this mechanism, it relaxes the smooth muscles in these organs, easing urinary flow and other symptoms of benign prostatic hyperplasia.

 Pharmacokinetics

 The absolute bioavailability after oral intake is 32%.
-Food has little effect on the AUC.
+Food has little effect on the area under the curve.
 When in the bloodstream, 96,6% of the substance are bound to blood plasma proteins.
 Its main metabolite is silodosin glucuronide, which inhibits the α1A receptor with 1/8 of the affinity of the parent substance.
 91% of the glucuronide are bound to plasma proteins.
 The enzyme mainly responsible for the formation of the glucuronide is UGT2B7.
 Other enzymes involved in the metabolism are alcohol dehydrogenases, aldehyde dehydrogenases and CYP3A4.

-Silodosin is almost completely excreted in the form of metabolites; 33.5% via the urine and 54.9% via the feces.
-The biological half-life of silodosin is 11 hours on average, and that of the glucuronide is 18 hours or 24 hours.
-(Sources are contradictory on this.)